-Monday - Thursday 8:00 a.m. - 6:00 p.m.
-Friday 8:00 a.m. - 5:00 p.m.
-Saturday 12:00 p.m. - 4:00 p.m.
+Monday - Friday 10:00 a.m. - 10:30 p.m.
+Saturday - Sunday 6:00 p.m. - 10:30 p.m.

 STUDENT SERVICES ACCESS CENTER

 The Student Services Access Center is the single point of contact for enrollment services in Natchez.
 It is our goal to serve as a liaison between you and main campus services.
 The Student Services Access Center consists of the administrative and support services that assist students throughout their academic career in completing their curricula and managing their University affairs.
 The center utilizes technological and personal resources to provide quality and convenient services to students.